Getting to the heart of how consumers shop is now a reality

 “Our intention was to merge these technologies to produce consistent and reliable data that we can translate into actionable strategies for our clients,” said Jean-Pierre Lacroix, Shikatani Lacroix President.
 “With the advancements in Mixed Realities experience, we have at our disposal new visualization tools that can combine to allow for better insights that have never before been possible.”

-We design realistic retail environments using 3D technology that are visualized on AR and VR devices to allow clients to experience the retail concepts before physical prototypes are built.
+We design realistic retail environments using 3D technology, which may include a 3d animation, that are visualized on AR and VR devices to allow clients to experience the retail concepts before physical prototypes are built.

 To validate the effectiveness of these concepts, we partnered with True Impact to accurately measure a consumer’s emotional response to the AR and VR environments using neuroscience technology.